miguelraz/miguelraz.github.io/blog/numericalrelativity.md

-@def title = "Where does Julia fit in the world of numerical relativity?"
+@def title = "🚧 WIP 🚧 Where does Julia fit in the world of numerical relativity?"
 @def tags = ["Julia", "HPC", "Fortran", "numerical relativity", "pdes"]

 ### Where does Julia fit in the world of numerical relativity?
 A roadmap towards gravitational inclusion